Parrot Emotions: Yes! Parrots Have a Range of Emotions

 - Annoyance: Purring, pinning eyes, ruffled neck feathers

 - Requesting Attention: Tongue-clicking may show that they are staying entertained or that they are asking for more attention, leaning in toward you with head bowed, and feathers laid down

-- Anger: Growling, fluffed up feathers, perching low and looking up at you with pinning eyes may show that they are angry or want to be left alone
+- Anger: Growling, fluffed up feathers, perch ing low and looking up at you with pinning eyes may show that they are angry or want to be left alone

-While there are some other meanings for all of these acts of emotions, these are the general meanings for them.
+While there may be some other meanings for all of these acts of parrot emotions, these are the general meanings for them.
 As you can see, parrots are very emotive creatures.
 Sometimes they are asking for attention while other times they want to be left alone.
 Sometimes they are scared and other times, angry.
 And, like any intelligent creature, boredom is an ongoing concern.
 It’s kind of the same issues people deal with when living together.